apache/thrift/lib/java/src/org/apache/thrift/partial/README.md

 - structField.i16Value
 ```

 Note that the syntax of denoting paths involving map fields do not support a way to define sub-fields of the key type.
+However, that limitation can be addressed in future by amending the syntax in a backword compatible way.

 For example, the field path `structMap.stringValue` shown above has leaf segment `stringValue` which is a field in map values.